 In short, taxes matter!

 In order to compare the burden of tax systems across states, there must be a common yardstick.
-The most common yardstick is to measure tax collections against the size of the economy as defined by total personal income (which is mostly wages and salaries, interest, dividends, and rent, and personal current transfer receipts [Social Security, Medicare, and Medicaid]).
+The best yardstick is to measure ax collections against the size of the private sector economy as defined by total personal income minus government compensation and personal current transfer receipts (Social Security, Medicare, and Medicaid).

 Additionally, the composition of tax burdens can vary greatly by state.
 Some states have the full slate of taxes such as California with the individual income tax, corporate income tax and sales tax.
 Other states do without most of the major taxes such as New Hampshire which does not have a individual income tax or sales tax.

 All states do, however, have property taxes.
 As shown in Chart 4, the national state and local property tax burden, as a percent of private sector personal income, in FY 2016 was 4.5 percent of personal income.

 The top ten states with the largest property tax burden in FY 2016 are 1.
 Vermont (8 percent), 2.
 New Hampshire (7.5 percent), 3.
 Maine (7.5 percent), 4.
 Rhode Island (7.0 percent), 5.
 New Jersey (6.8 percent), 6.
 New York (6.8 percent), 7.
 Wyoming (6.1 percent), 8.
 Alaska (5.8 percent), 9.
 Illinois (5.6 percent), and 10.
 Connecticut (5.4 percent).